Come see us at the Lexington Visitors Center on Main Street, in the heart of Downtown.

 401 West Main Street, Suite 104.

-Parking is available on Main Street in front of Victorian Square, on the side street, Algonquin at the west end of Victorian Square, and in the Victorian Square parking garage (enter from Short Street).
+Parking is available on Main Street in front of our Visitor Center (look for the black awning with the blue horse!), on the side street, Algonquin at the west end of The Square, and in the Victorian Square parking garage (enter from Short Street).

-Victorian Square is across from Lexington's convention center and the newly renovated Triangle Park.
-Located at the intersection of Main Street and Broadway, this block of buildings has played an important role in downtown Lexington since the 1870's.
+The Square is across from Lexington's convention center and beautiful Triangle Park.
+Located at the intersection of Main Street and Broadway, this block of Victorian buildings has played an important role in downtown Lexington since the 1870's.

 In 1983, a decision was made to renovate the entire block to ensure the vitality of this historic cluster of Victorian buildings.
 The facades of the buildings were left intact whenever possible.
 As the interior was remodeled, a series of ramps were constructed to connect the many different levels of the original floors.
 Great care was taken to preserve the decorative metal ceilings including replacing ceiling plates when possible with new ones manufactured using original presses.
 Interior halls and stairwells featured intricate tilework and ironwork typical of the Victorian Era.
 The Victorian Square Shoppes opened in 1985 offering a mix of shopping, galleries, artist studios, restaurants, bars, a children's museum and the Lexington Children's Theater.
-And as of 2012: the new Lexington Visitors Center!
+In 2012, the convention and visitors bureau designed a new Lexington Visitors Center on the first floor, facing TrianglePark.

 Take a 360 degree virtual tour of our new Visitors Center.